 - Add the onion, garlic, and pepper.
 Saute for about 3 minutes.

 - NOTE- if using ground beef drain off the fat right now, before adding the other ingredients.

-- Add the cans of tomatoes, beans, sauce (these will be undrained), chili powder, and brown sugar.
+- Add the cans of diced tomatoes, un-drained beans, sauce (these will be undrained), chili powder, and brown sugar.
 Stir.

-- Simmer on low for 20 minutes or until ready to serve, stirring occasionally.
+- Simmer on low for 20 to 30 minutes or until ready to serve, stirring occasionally.

 - Add additional salt & pepper as needed.